Tirzepatide ODT

 Product Overview

 The administration technique for Tirzepatide ODT requires specific attention to ensure optimal drug delivery and absorption.
-Patients should be instructed to place the tablet on their tongue and allow it to dissolve completely, which typically occurs within thirty to sixty seconds.
+Patients should be instructed to place the tablet under their tongue and allow it to dissolve completely, which typically occurs within thirty to sixty seconds.
 During this dissolution period, patients should avoid swallowing excess saliva to allow for potential buccal or sublingual absorption of the medication.
 After the tablet has fully dissolved, patients may swallow normally and may drink water if desired.
 The medication can be taken at any time of day, with or without food, though maintaining a consistent daily administration time may help establish a routine and improve adherence.

 Dose modifications may be necessary in certain clinical situations, as determined by the prescribing healthcare provider.
 Patients experiencing persistent gastrointestinal side effects that interfere with daily activities or nutritional intake may benefit from extending the duration at each dose level beyond the minimum four weeks before attempting further escalation.
 Some patients may require eight to twelve weeks at a particular dose before developing adequate tolerance to advance to the next level.
 In cases where side effects are severe or intolerable, temporary dose reduction may be considered, with subsequent re-escalation attempted more gradually once symptoms have resolved.